-The sub-fund excludes investment in companies carrying out business activities that are deemed harmful to the environment.
-This means it will not invest in equities issued by companies with specified involvement in specific excluded activities ("Excluded Activities").
-Excluded Activities and specified involvement are proprietary to HSBC and include, but are not limited to:
+• The sub-fund excludes investment in companies carrying out business activities that are deemed harmful to the environment.
+This means it will not invest in equities issued by companies with specified involvement in specific Excluded Activities.
+Excluded Activities and specified involvement are proprietary to HSBC and include, but are not limited to: - Companies involved in the production of controversial weapons or their key components.
+Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Companies involved in the production of tobacco.

-- Companies involved in the production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.
-This exclusion is in addition to HSBC's banned weapons policy which is available at: www.assetmanagement.hsbc.com/about-us/responsible-investing/policies - Companies involved in the production of tobacco. - Companies with more than 10% revenue generated from thermal coal extraction and do not have a clearly defined, credible plan to reduce exposure to below 10%. - Companies with more than 10% revenue generated from coal-fired power generation and do not have a clearly defined, credible plan to reduce exposure to below 10%.
+- Companies with more than 10% revenue generated from thermal coal extraction and do not have a clearly defined, credible plan to reduce exposure to below 10%.

+- Companies with more than 10% revenue generated from coal-fired power generation and do not have a clearly defined, credible plan to reduce exposure to below 10%.

-The Investment Adviser may rely on expertise, research and information provided by well-established financial data providers to identify companies exposed to these Excluded Activities.
+• The Investment Adviser may rely on expertise, research and information provided by well-established financial data providers to identify companies exposed to these Excluded Activities.